gornostal/Lazy-Resizer/README.md

 * `$width` and `$height` is an integer.
 If you specify one of them it will be fine.
 * A third optional parameter is an array of parameters that will be added to a returned URL

-In this case returns URL like
+In this case it returns URL like

     imgcache/images/abstract-images/01(81fad6-50x100).jpg?mode=adaptive

 P.S.
 ----

 Will be glad to get any advice on how to improve the project.